Deepasree12/Deepasree12/README.md

 - 🌱 I’m currently learning **React,Redux**

-- 👨‍💻 All of my projects are available at [Timebeat.shop](Timebeat.shop)
+- 👨‍💻 All of my projects are available at https://github.com/Deepasree12?tab=repositories

 - 💬 Ask me about **react,parcel,redux**